vigilant-run/vigilant-golang/README.md

 # Vigilant Go SDK

 This is the Go SDK for the Vigilant logging platform.
+It is a wrapper around the [OpenTelemetry](https://opentelemetry.io/) SDK.
+It allows to easily use the Vigilant logging platform in your Go applications without Vendor Lock-In.

 ## Installation